zenfish/NMVSE/README.md

 ``-r/--arp-rate`` sets the rate of notes per beat as a fraction (e.g., "1/4", "1/8").
 Default is 1/4.

-``-i/--instrument`` sets the instrument from the SF2 file... here's the one I included -
+``-i/--instrument`` sets the instrument from the SF2 file... here's the list from the MIDI spec -

 ```
  0 Acoustic Grand Piano